The University is an exempt charity under The Charities Act 1993 (later consolidated in The Charities Act 2011).

 As an exempt charity, Sheffield Hallam benefits from the same tax advantages as all charities.
 However it does not have to register with the Charity Commission which usually oversees institutions with charitable status.

 Who are we regulated by?

-The University is regulated by The Higher Education Funding Council for England (HEFCE), which regulates all of the institutions that it funds.
-HEFCE has a duty to ensure that the University complies with charity law and meets its legal obligations in exercising control and management of the administration of the University.
+The University is regulated by The Office for Students (OfS), which regulates all of the institutions that it funds.
+The OfS has a duty to ensure that the University complies with charity law and meets its legal obligations in exercising control and management of the administration of the University.

 What is the University's charitable purpose?